objy-org/objy-mapper-mongodb/README.md

 ## License

-This project itself is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project itself is licensed under the MIT License.